A Memorial for all gunners, past, present and future

 The Project Team

--Regimental Committee’s Representative: Major General Michael Crane DSC and Bar, AO
+-Regimental Committee’s Representative: Major General Michael Crane DSC & Bar AM

 -Project Manager: Lieutenant Colonel Matt White